Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Introduction

 Despite their strong priors, VDMs face fundamental limitations, including limited controllability, spatial–temporal consistency, and geometric fidelity, particularly when applied to 3D or 4D tasks \citep{MotionCtrl,CameraCtrl,Motionclone,DynamicCrafter}.
 They struggle to follow precise motion constraints, such as a 6-DoF camera trajectory \citep{AnimateAnyone,FollowYourPose}, which undermines spatial consistency in tasks such as novel view synthesis and trajectory control.
 These models also entangle scene and camera motion, causing unintended object deformations and scene instability when viewpoint changes are desired \citep{ViewCrafter,ViewExtrapolator}.
 These limitations hinder their use in applications requiring structured spatial reasoning or controllable generation.

 To handle these issues, prior works \citep{ReAngle,Gen3c,TrajCrafter,Recapture} have pursued two main directions.
 The first, fine-tuning on motion-conditioned data \citep{ReCamMaster,TrajMaster3D,SyncamMaster}, can improve control but is computationally costly, generalizes poorly, and risks degrading pretrained priors.
-The second, a "warping-and-repainting" strategy \citep{FYC,Free4D,See3D,NVSSolver}, re-projects frames along a new camera path and uses a generative model to fill occlusions.
-Although this approach is more flexible, it lacks robustness because pretrained models handle warped, out-of-distribution (OOD) \citep{OOD} inputs poorly, often producing artifacts and fragmented geometry.
-Moreover, a bias toward dynamic training data can cause hallucinated motion in static scenes.
+The second, a ``warping-and-repainting" strategy \citep{FYC,Free4D,See3D,NVSSolver}, re-projects frames along a new camera path and uses a generative model to fill occlusions.
+Although this approach is more flexible, it lacks robustness because pretrained models handle warped, out-of-distribution (OOD) \citep{OOD} inputs poorly, often producing artifacts and fragmented geometry; for example, a bias toward dynamic training data can cause hallucinated motion in static scenes.
 Consequently, balancing fine-grained controllability with generation quality and generalization remains a challenging open problem.

 To address this challenge, we aim to inject precise control into VDMs while preserving their valuable priors.
-For this purpose, we propose a general inference-time guidance paradigm that leverages the rich priors of VDMs in spatial intelligence tasks, such as geometry-aware 3D scene generation and video trajectory control.
+For this purpose, we propose \textbf{WorldForge}, a general inference-time guidance paradigm that leverages the rich priors of VDMs in spatial intelligence tasks, such as geometry-aware 3D scene generation and video trajectory control.
 Our method uses a warping-and-repainting pipeline, in which input frames are warped along a reference trajectory and then used as conditional inputs in the repainting stage.
-Building on this, we develop a unified, training-free framework composed of three complementary mechanisms, each designed to address a specific challenge in trajectory-controlled generation.
+Building on this, we develop a unified, training-free framework composed of three complementary mechanisms, each designed to address a specific challenge in trajectory-controlled generation, and work synergistically to effectively address the aforementioned OOD challenge.

-First, to ensure the generated motion follows the target trajectory derived from depth-based rendering \citep{VGGT,UniDepth}, we introduce \textbf{Intra-Step Recursive Refinement (IRR)}.
+First, to ensure the generated motion follows the target trajectory derived from depth-based rendering \citep{VGGT,UniDepth}, we introduce Intra-Step Recursive Refinement (IRR).
 It embeds a micro-scale predict–correct loop within each denoising step: before the next timestep, predicted content in observed regions is replaced with the corresponding ground-truth (GT) observations.
 This incremental correction allows trajectory control signals to be injected at every step, enabling fine-grained aligned with the target trajectory.